TianpeiLuke/SelfStudyNotes/obsidian_notes/Archives for Concepts and Propositions/Statistics/Statistical_Inference_Decision_Theory/Maximum Entropy Learning of Exponential Family.md

 >[!important]
 >**Name**: Maximum Entropy Learning of Exponential Family

+### Exponential Family as Solution of Maximum Entropy Learning

 >[!important] Definition
 >Let $(\mathcal{X}, \mathscr{F}, \mathcal{P}_{0})$ be a *probability space* and $T_{i}: \mathcal{X} \to \mathbb{R}$ is a *measurable function* for $i=1 \,{,}\ldots{,}\,d$.
 >